grab/engineering-blog/_posts/2023-06-01-pii-masking.md

 In Fig. 2, the committed schema (step 1) is properly tagged so our in-house Python script is unable to find any untagged PII fields (step 2).
 The MR is approved by a code owner (step 3), then merged to the master branch of the repository (step 4).

-Upon merging, another CI pipeline is triggered.
-It runs a job to package the protobuf schema in a Java Archive (JAR) of [Scala classes](https://docs.scala-lang.org/tour/classes.html) (step 5), which in turn is stored into a package registry (step 6).
+Upon merging, another CI pipeline is triggered to package the protobuf schema in a Java Archive (JAR) of [Scala classes](https://docs.scala-lang.org/tour/classes.html) (step 5), which in turn is stored into a package registry (step 6).
 We will explain the reason for this in a later section.

 ## Production environment